 Place du Tertre is world famous for its artists who paint your portrait.
 A personalized souvenir of Paris by professionals.
 Place du Tertre is also a lovely square at the heart of Montmartre with many bars, restaurants and terraces in the summer.
-As in most top touristic places in the City of Lights, a visit off season is higly recommended to get a feeling of the village.
+As in most top touristic places in the city, a visit off season or off weekends is higly recommended.
+Montmartre top sights.

-Here, folklore is in full swing, between the restaurant terraces and asels belonging to the 298 artists who share 140 spaces, giving 1 m² for two artists working alternately.
+Here, folklore is in full swing, between the restaurant terraces and easels belonging to the 298 artists who share 140 spaces, giving 1m2 for two artists working alternately.
 They paint the portrait of passers-by, a well done souvenir of Paris.
 A portrait costs around 80 euros.
 Do not allow an artist to paint your portrait before you agree the price for it.

-As all top tourist spots, Place du Tertre and the neighbouring streets leading to Sacre Coeur have many bars and restaurants, not all of them good value for money.
+As all top tourist spots, Place du Tertre and the neighboring streets leading to Sacré-Coeur have many bars and restaurants, not all of them good value for money.

-We recommend La Mere Catherine, the oldest restaurant of the square dating back to 1793 for its affordable and good quality menus and its music at night (web site) and Le Moulin de la Galette nearby for its menu, specially at lunchtime, its lovely courtyard and, of course, the Moulin de la Galette windmill above the restaurant (web site).
+We recommend La Mère Catherine, the oldest restaurant of the square dating back to 1793 for its affordable and good quality menus and its music at night and Le Moulin de la Galette nearby for its menu, specially at lunchtime, its lovely courtyard and, of course, the Moulin de la Galette windmill above the restaurant.

 Place du Tertre was opened to the public in 1635 as Montmartre village central square.
 From the end of the 18th century until World War One, the whole Montmartre Boheme could been seen here: painters, songwriters and poets.